50 Interesting & Fun Facts About Louisiana State You Should Know

 4. Louisiana has more alligators than any other state

-5. Louisiana is famous for hot sauce
+5. The state is famous for its hot sauce

 6. You can get coffee and beignets 24 hours a day in New Orleans